VocaBbuddy/Milestone2/README.md

 ## Features Implemented (V1)

-## App Screen
+## App Screens

+### Welcome Screen
+- **App Branding and Navigation**:
+    - Displays the app logo and name (**Voca Buddy**).
+    - Provides a **Login** button to navigate to the Login Screen.
+    - Acts as the entry point to the app, enhancing user engagement with a clean and branded UI.

 ### Login Screen
 - **User Authentication**:
     - Simple login functionality with username and password fields.
     - Provides secure access to user-specific settings and past conversations.

 ### Home Screen
 - **Real-Time Translation**:
     - Users can type into a text field to display translated content.
-    - A "Connect to Device" button allows external display for real-time communication assistance.
+    - A **"Connect to Device"** button allows external display for real-time communication assistance.

-### Past Conversations Screen
-- **Conversation History**:
-    - View saved conversations displayed chronologically.
-    - Implemented **RecyclerView** for a clean, scrollable list of conversations with timestamps.
 ---

 ## Planned Features (V2+)